 Rollefson is Principal Investigator of the five-year, €2m ERC research initiative CIPHER: Hip Hop Interpellation (https://www.ucc.ie/en/cipher/), which is developing new digital/ethnographic methods to map hip hop knowledge flows on six continents (2019-2024).
 Check out the community-engagement page at https://globalcipher.org/ to get involved in the project.

-His research has been recognized by the European Commission, ACLS, AMS, SEM, Volkswagen Stiftung, DAAD, Enterprise Ireland, and British Academy, and is published in Black Music Research Journal, American Music, Twentieth-Century Music, Popular Music and Society, Journal of World Popular Music and in the edited volumes Hip Hop in Europe (LIT Verlag), Native Tongues: An African Hip Hop Reader (Africa World Press), The Oxford Handbook of Hip Hop Studies (OUP), Interpretation (Paraguay Press), Made in Ireland (Routledge), the forthcoming Global Hiphopography (Palgrave Macmillan), and elsewhere.
+His research has been recognized by the European Commission, ACLS, AMS, SEM, Volkswagen Stiftung, DAAD, Enterprise Ireland, and British Academy, and is published in Black Music Research Journal, Ethnomusicology, Journal of Popular Music Studies, American Music, Twentieth-Century Music, Popular Music and Society, Journal of World Popular Music and in the edited volumes Hip Hop in Europe (LIT Verlag), Native Tongues: An African Hip Hop Reader (Africa World Press), The Oxford Handbook of Hip Hop Studies (OUP), Interpretation (Paraguay Press), Made in Ireland (Routledge), the forthcoming Global Hiphopography (Palgrave Macmillan), and elsewhere.

-Rollefson is founding co-editor (with University of Cape Town’s Adam Haupt) of the journal Global Hip Hop Studies (https://www.intellectbooks.com/global-hip-hop-studies).
-His second book, on Jay-Z, Kanye West, Trump, and the end of capitalism, Critical Excess: Watch the Throne and the Last Gilded Age, is forthcoming from the University of Michigan Press (Spring 2021).
+Rollefson is founding co-editor (with University of Cape Town’s Adam Haupt) of the community-engaged Open Access journal Global Hip Hop Studies (https://www.intellectbooks.com/global-hip-hop-studies).
+His second book, on Jay-Z, Kanye West, Trump, and the end of capitalism, Critical Excess: Watch the Throne and the Last Gilded Age, was published by the University of Michigan Press in 2021.
 For more information on Griff’s work, please visit https://europeanhiphop.org/ and to get involved in CIPHER, please submit a gem of hip hop knowledge at https://globalcipher.org/, check out www.ucc.ie/cipher, and follow @GlobalCipher on Twitter and Instagram.